lambrospetrou/lambrospetrou.github.io/_posts/2016-02-11-migrate-to-aws-static-website/2016-02-11-migrate-to-aws-static-website.md

 This tutorial is the first part of a series and explains in detail how to setup a static website with unlimited throughput, durability and availability using [Amazon S3](https://aws.amazon.com/s3/).
 Additionally, we exploit [Amazon Cloudfront](https://aws.amazon.com/cloudfront/) to provide caching and super-fast downloads all over the world and finally, we use [Route 53](https://aws.amazon.com/route53/) to serve the website behind our custom domain name (e.g. lambrospetrou.com).

 The reason I decided to write this post is because although the documentation in AWS is very good, the majority of all the articles and threads in several forums are a bit outdated and do not cover the new features of the AWS services we are going to use.
-For example, Cloudfront's ability to serve GZIPed compressed content and its free HTTPS supprt.
+For example, Cloudfront's ability to serve GZIP-ed compressed content and its free HTTPS supprt.
 The reason is that Amazon releases hundreds of features every year and it is impossible for everyone to catch-up ;)

 I will try to structure this tutorial in a way that each part is self-contained and builds upon the previous part, in order to allow you to pick-and-choose only the parts that you want for your website.

 ## Overview

 The most important service when it comes to static content is Amazon S3, which stands for Simple Storage Service.
 This is one of the **best** web services available as of this moment and not just among Amazon's offerings but other competitors' too.
-It is a file storage solution that offers super high-availability, extreme durability (eleven nines, 99.999999999%) and it is very cheap. **Using just Amazon S3 you can have a proper static website ready in a few minutes.**
+It is a file storage solution that offers super high-availability, extreme durability (eleven nines, 99.999999999%) and it is very cheap. **Amazon S3 alone allows you to have a proper static website ready in a few minutes.**

 The other two services, Cloudfront and Route 53 are going to extend our website to provide caching in edge locations all over the world, to allow users to download the files from locations closer to them, and with Route 53 we will allow the usage of custom domains instead of using the default AWS ones (e.g. lambrospetrou.com.s3-website-region.amazonaws.com).